 - Ensure access to safe, affordable and accessible housing options for Minneapolis residents as they age.

-- Strengthen and promote multimodal and tailored transportation options that meet the needs of aging Minneapolitans.
+- Strengthen and promote multimodal and tailored transportation options, with a focus on pedestrian safety, that meet the needs of aging Minneapolitans.

 - Provide opportunities for older residents to leverage their experience and contribute to their communities though volunteering, working, intergenerational engagement and lifelong learning.